Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 2. void init()

-   > Overridableï¼Œcalled when HFSM is generated, values of all custom properties will be confirm as initial value.
+   > Overridable, called when HFSM is generated, values of all custom properties will be confirm as initial value.

 3. void entry()